TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/key-concepts/request-validation.md

 ### How it works

-Request Validation is enabled on operations.
-To validate the parameters, you need to declare at least one parameter on an open API operation:
+Request Validation works on operations.
+To enable request validations for the parameters, you need to declare at least one parameter on an open API
+operation:

 ```json
 "/pet/{petId}": {